-There are a multitude of ways to detect leakage not all of which can be covered by a dedicated page on our website.
+There are a number of other leak test methods that have not been covered elsewhere.
 In other pages you will find examples of the most common techniques used in leak testing.
-In order that you may be aware of other potential testing techniques, here are a few examples of the range of techniques that can be used, including a number of novel techniques.
+In order that you may be aware of other potential testing techniques, here are a few examples of the range of techniques of other leak test methods that can be used, including a number of novel techniques.

-- Dye Penetration Testing.
-This uses a water additive dye e.g. “Pelican Ink Test” or a UV dye to the water or oil.
+This uses a water additive dye, such as “Pelican Ink Test” or a UV dye.
 Unfortunately, this tends to be a destructive test.
 It is mostly used when the two parts can be separated and then observed to see where the dye reached.
-This is often used for the testing of blister packs in the medical sector.
+This is often used for the testing of blister packs in the pharmaceutical sector.

-TQC has had considerable experience in most of all of the techniques above.
-If you want to discuss your particular application with a company that covers the whole breadth of leak testing techniques contact us.
+TQC has experience in the other leak test methods described above.
+If you want to discuss a particular application of leak testing techniques contact us.